A Celebration in Song

-A Celebration in Song is the twenty-third and final solo studio album by British-Australian pop singer Olivia Newton-John, released on 3 June 2008 by Warner Bros. in Australia.
+A Celebration in Song is the twenty-third studio album by British-Australian pop singer Olivia Newton-John, released on 3 June 2008 by Warner Bros. in Australia.
 The worldwide release of the album was by EMI, on 2 September 2008.
 It is her second duets album, following (2), released in 2002 by Festival Mushroom.

 On 25 January 2011, the album was re-released by Spring Hill with a new cover.

 Background

 The album was released in conjunction with Newton-John's walk to Beijing which, together with this album, raised funds for the future The Olivia Newton-John Cancer and Wellness Center in Melbourne, Australia.

 The songs "Never Far Away" (with Richard Marx) and "Sunburned Country" (with Keith Urban) originally belong to Newton-John's 2002 duets album, (2).
 The song "Beautiful Thing" was taken from Belinda Emmett's album So I Am and the track is "dedicated with love" to her.